-Located in the north end zone of Memorial Stadium, it’s tradition for the players and coaches to touch Hep’s Rock when taking the field.
+Located in the north end zone of Memorial Stadium, it’s tradition for IU football players and coaches to touch Hep’s Rock when taking the field.

 “It was pretty cool, because he did it with a story,” former IU quarterback Dustin Hass told the Indiana Daily Student in September 2017.
 “He’s talking about history and Alcatraz, and Alcatraz was on a rock.
 He said when people went to Alcatraz, they didn’t come back.
 They did hard time at Alcatraz.
 So, he said when it came to play, you did hard time in the rock.”

 Hoeppner started off strong with the Hoosiers when he took the helm in 2005.
-IU had a 4-1 record before losing the next six games.
+IU had a 4-1 record before losing its next six games.
 After the season, he was diagnosed with a brain tumor.
-He remained head coach for the next season in which IU fell just one game short of reaching a college bowl berth.
+He remained head coach for the 2006 season, in which IU fell just one game short of reaching a college bowl berth.

-Offensive coordinator Bill Lynch took over as IU head coach and led the Hoosiers to a 7-6 record and their first bowl game appearance in 14 years.
+Offensive coordinator Bill Lynch took over as IU head coach the following season and led the Hoosiers to a 7-6 record and their first bowl game appearance in 14 years.
 IU lost to Oklahoma State 49-35 in the Insight Bowl.

 The jerseys were used to commemorate the 10-year anniversary of Hoeppner’s death.
 There was a moment of silence before kickoff for Hoeppner and his family.
 IU won the game 52-17.

-Despite his short tenure with the Hoosiers, his influence still reigns.
+Despite his short tenure with the Hoosiers, Hoeppner's influence still reigns.
 He brought a mentality that rejuvenated the program and helped bring it to what it is today.

 IU football doesn’t have a national title and hasn’t won a conference title since 1967, but the one thing the Hoosiers can hang their hat on is the tradition of Hep’s Rock.